CaZual-T/CZT-Mod-Manager/docs/INFO_how_cztmm_works.md

   - Forza mods are then normalized to a mediapc/{scope} structure and "overlayed" (installed) into the game.
     - Automatically scope and fix improper mod structures upon install (mods missing mediapc/cars/ etc)
   - CZT also normalizes mods to mediapc to simply keep things cleaner.
-    - Uninstall (F8/Safe Mode) reverts the game back to vanilla by utilizing the files we staged earlier.
+    - F7 / Launch Game --> deploys the file overlay metnioned above.
-    - This is a bit more complicated but its how managers like mo2 work from my understanding.
+    - F8 / Launch Game --> 'Safe Mode' reverts the game back to vanilla by utilizing the files we staged earlier.
 - Schedule I (Unity):
   - The simplest out of all of them due to how it utilizes a traditional mods/plugins folder.
     - F7 / Launch Game --> 'Modded' to symlink enabled mods to their "mods/plugins" folder.